cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 ## Block configuration

-Some blocks are stored with specific configurations: connection for bridges or power nodes, item type for unloaders, text for messages or links and code for processors.
+Some blocks are stored with specific configurations: connection for bridges or power nodes, item type for unloaders, text for messages or links, and code for processors.
 Schemacode supports the following types of configuration:

 * [Block type](#block-type-configuration): block type selected in a constructor or a payload source (a sandbox-only block).